Islamic ethics: Health and medical peer review

 Because Islam views itself as a total system governing all areas, Islamic medical ethics view the patient as a whole.
 Classical texts speak more about "health", than "illness", showing an emphasis on prevention rather than cure.

-The first documented description of a peer review process is found in the Ethics of the Physician by Ishaq ibn 'Ali al-Ruhawi (854–931) of al-Raha, Syria, where the notes of a practising Islamic physician were reviewed by peers and the physician could face a lawsuit from a maltreated patient if the reviews were negative.
+The first documented description of a peer review process is found in the Ethics of the Physician by Ishāq bin Ali al-Rohawi (854–931) of al-Raha, Syria, where the notes of a practicing Islamic physician were reviewed by peers and the physician could face a lawsuit from a maltreated patient if the reviews were negative.

 Animal welfare

 Concern for the treatment of animals can be found in the Qur'an and in the teachings of the Islamic Prophet Muhammad, which inspired debates over animal rights by later medieval Muslim scholars.
-The 10th-century work, "Disputes Between Animals and Man", part of the Epistles of the Brethren of Purity, has been considered a classic in this regard.
-Inspired by the Qur'anic verse: "All living beings roaming the earth and winged birds soaring in the sky are communities like yourselves.", the Shafi'i jurist 'Izz al-Din Ibn 'Abd al-Salam al-Sulami (d.
+The 10th-century work, "Disputes Between Animals and Man", part of the Encyclopedia of the Brethren of Purity, has been considered a classic in this regard.
+Inspired by the Quranic verse: "All living beings roaming the earth and winged birds soaring in the sky are communities like yourselves.", the Shafi'i jurist 'Izz al-Din Ibn 'Abd al-Salam al-Sulami (d.
 1262) formulated the first full-fledged charter of the rights of livestock and animals in his legal treatise Rules for Judgement in the Cases of Living Beings (Qawa'id al-ahkam fi masalih al-anam) which was based on the stories and sayings of Muhammad.

 Environmentalism

 A number of sources assert the benevolent attitude of Muhammad and Islam towards natural resources, conservation and wildlife.

-Tom Verde writes in Aramco World that in early Islam, after Muslims established themselves in Medina, Muhammad surveyed the natural resources in the region—the wadis (riverbeds); the rich, black volcanic soil; the high rangelands—and decreed that they be preserved and set aside as a hima ("protected place").

-Ibrahim Ozdemir writes that "approximately 200 verses" in the Quran are concerned with the environment—such as one stating "greater indeed than the creation of man is the creation of the heavens and the earth".
+Tom Verde writes in Aramco World that in early Islam, after Muslims established themselves in Medina, Muhammad surveyed the natural resources in the region—the wadis (riverbeds); the rich, black volcanic soil; the high rangelands—and decreed that they be preserved and set aside as a hima ("protected place"). İbrahim Özdemir writes that "approximately 200 verses" in the Quran are concerned with the environment—such as one stating "greater indeed than the creation of man is the creation of the heavens and the earth".

 Traditional Akhlaq ethical system

-Akhlaq is described as a system of "Virtue ethics" that emphasize the virtues, or moral character of the human actor involved.
+Akhlaq is described as a system of "virtue ethics" that emphasize the virtues, or moral character of the human actor involved.
 Virtue ethics are one of "three major approaches in normative ethics" in human societies—the other two being "deontology", which emphasizes duties or rules, and "consequentialism", which emphasizes the consequences of actions of the human actor.

-Another source, (Technical University Darmstadt), describes "virtue theory" ethics as emphasizing moral education to "develop good habits of character based" on "rules like 'do not steal'," etc.
+Another source, (Technische Universität Darmstadt), describes "virtue theory" ethics as emphasizing moral education to "develop good habits of character based" on "rules like 'do not steal'," etc.